stephanh42/hyperbolic/README.md

 you apply each of these rules repeatedly until no one of them applies any more, you are guaranteed to have produced a canonical form for the path.

-I used [CoCalc](https://cocalc.com) to do the calculations for me.
+I used [SageMath](http://www.sagemath.org) to do the calculations for me.
 Since they took some time, I decided to save the results here ;-).
+The SageMath worksheet is in the file [Von Dyck groups.ipynb](Von%20Dyck%20groups.ipynb).

 The rules are described for a few possible values for p and q in the hyperbolic.json file.
 Basically, this is just a bunch of string substitutions you have to run until no further applies.